bukbukXiu/ManjaroProAudio/README.md

     sudo DOWNGRADE_FROM_ALA=1 downgrade wine-staging
     ```

     Check https://github.com/robbert-vdh/yabridge#tested-with for up-to-date info.

     OR...for the more adventurous:

+    #### Wine-tkg

-   either download wine-tkg from https://github.com/Frogging-Family/wine-tkg-git/releases or follow the instructions to git clone and install latest version: https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git#quick-how-to-
+    Either download wine-tkg from https://github.com/Frogging-Family/wine-tkg-git/releases or follow the instructions to git clone and install latest version: https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git#quick-how-to-

+    NOTE: In order to take advantage of fsync, add `export WINEFSYNC=1` to your shell's enviroment profile.
+See https://github.com/robbert-vdh/yabridge#environment-configuration for more information.

 12) Install yabridge